ikmb/gwas-qc/Readme.md

 In most cases, the example configuration consisting of three files, `QC.config`, `dataset.config` and `pipeline.config` can be used for your own dataset with only minor changes.
 The file `pipeline.config` describes extrinsic parameters, i.e. where your input files are, etc. The file `dataset.config` contains dataset-specific information, i.e. the target name of the dataset, the expected diagnoses and various configurable threshold parameters to the QC process.
 The last file, `QC.config`, configures the runtime parameters such as allocated memory on HPC clusters, wallclock time allowance.
 To prepare your own dataset, perform the following steps:

-1. Create a new directory to host your configuration and results
+1. Create a new directory to host your configuration and results.
-2. Copy the aforementioned configuration files to your newly-created directory
+2. Copy the aforementioned configuration files to your newly-created directory.
 3. Adjust the names and locations of datasets and config files in your `pipeline.config`.
 Note that absolute path names are required, relative names are not supported.
 4. Change the items `collection_name` and `allowed_diagnoses` in your dataset.config according to your data.
 The collection name is the name prefix that will be used for output files and is arbitrary, as long as it would be a valid filename.
 The `allowed_diagnoses` key is used to specify which samples to filter based on specified diseases in case you have a multi-disease dataset.
 Disease names are arbitrary but should not contain whitespaces.
 5. Create individual annotations (see below) for your dataset and place it among your source files.
 If your source files are named `MyGWAS.bim/bed/fam`, the annotations are expected to be in `MyGWAS_individuals_annotation.txt`.
+The entire pipeline (QC module and association module) works for binary as well as quantitative traits.
+For a QC based on quantitative traits, in the PLINK input Fam file, only the 6th column must be specified as a quantitative trait (for more information, see also http://zzz.bwh.harvard.edu/plink/data.shtml#ped).
-6. Run the pipeline with `nextflow run -c pipeline.config ikmb/gwas-qc`
+6. Run the pipeline with `nextflow run -c pipeline.config ikmb/gwas-qc`.

 ### Individual Annotations